kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 Policy configuration CRDs have a few restrictions:

-- Match criteria fields must be defined and must confirm to the expected schema.
+- Match criteria fields must be defined and must conform to the expected schema.
   See "Match Criteria" for more details.
 - For phase 1, configuration CRDs must be cluster scoped.
 See phase 2 (below) for our plan on namespace scoped configuration CRDs.

 If any of the above configuration CRD restrictions are violated, the errors will be reported in the status of the `ValidatingAdmissionPolicy`.
 If the match